 The majority of meals are taken in the college dining room under supervision.
+Social distancing as required by the government will be in place.
 Students enter the dining room in a quiet and orderly fashion.

 It is our belief that meal times are an occasion when boarders can come together as a community and we like the students to take advantage of this by enjoying and sharing this communal time with each other.
 Food and drinks are not to be removed from the dining room e.g.: taken to dorms, library etc. While in the dining room, students must be orderly, quiet and display high standards of table manners.